BalinorNZ/segment-salad/README.md

 [Add instructions about creating a new database and schema in pgAdmin]

-D. Import table backups for rectangles, segment_efforts and segments from /schemas folder
+D. Import table backups for rectangles, segment_efforts and segments from /schemas folder.